ashtrail/test-easilys/README.md

 > yarn
 ```

-Copy `.env.example` in the root folder, rename it `.env` and fill in the missing and/or incorrect fields.
-Then add a symbolic link to it in the API folder.
+Copy the `.env.example` file located in the root folder, rename it `.env` and fill in the missing and/or incorrect fields.
+If you want to see the queries made to the database set `LOG_DB_QUERIES` to `true`.
+Then add a symbolic link to this `.env` file in the API folder.

 ```
 > cd api